cirosantilli/linux-cheat/vm/vagrant/README.md

 #port forwarding

-Add the following to your config file:
+Add the following to your configuration file:

     config.vm.network :private_network, ip: "192.168.3.4"
     config.vm.network :forwarded_port, guest: 3000, host: 3000

 Now requests on the host `192.168.3.4:3000` will be redirected to the guest at `192.168.3.4:3000`.
 This way you can run a server on the guest, and test it on your browser from the host!

 Vagrant forwards by default the host's `localhost:2222` to the guest's `localhost:22`, and `8080` to `80`.
-This way, from any directory in the host is is possible to connect to the guest via ssh by doing `ssh -p 2222 vagrant@localhost` and then entering the password for user `vagrant` which is `vagrant by default`.
+This way, from any directory in the host is is possible to connect to the guest via SSH by doing `ssh -p 2222 vagrant@localhost` and then entering the password for user `vagrant` which is `vagrant by default`.

 #plugins